 Brief Summary: Second Kings depicts the downfall of the divided kingdom.
 Prophets continue to warn the people that the judgment of God is at hand, but they will not repent.
-The kingdom of Israel is repeatedly ruled by wicked kings, and even though a few of Judah's kings are good, the majority of them lead the people away from worship of Jehovah.
-These few good rulers, along with Elisha and other prophets, cannot stop the nation's decline.
+The kingdom of Israel is repeatedly ruled by wicked kings, and, even though a few of Judah’s kings are good, the majority of them lead the people away from worship of the Lord.
+These few good rulers, along with God’s prophets, cannot stop the nation’s decline.
 The Northern Kingdom of Israel is eventually destroyed by the Assyrians, and about 136 years later the Southern Kingdom of Judah is destroyed by the Babylonians.

 There are three prominent themes present in the Book of 2 Kings.
 First, the Lord will judge His people when they disobey and turn their backs on Him.
 The Israelites’ unfaithfulness was reflected in the evil idolatry of the kings and resulted in God exercising His righteous wrath against their rebellion.
 Second, the word of the true prophets of God always comes to pass.
 Because the Lord always keeps His word, so too are the words of His prophets always true.
 Third, the Lord is faithful.
 He remembered His promise to David (2 Samuel 7:10-13), and, despite the disobedience of the people and the evil kings who ruled them, the Lord did not bring David’s family to an end.

 Many of the miracles of Elisha foreshadowed those of Jesus Himself.
 Elisha raised the Shunammite woman’s son (2 Kings 4:34-35), healed Naaman of leprosy (2 Kings 5:1-19), and multiplied loaves of bread to feed a hundred people with some left over (2 Kings 4:42-44).

 The stories of the widow and the leper are examples for us in regard to the Body of Christ.
 Just as Elisha had pity on these from the lowest levels of society, we are to welcome all who belong to Christ into our churches.
 God is no “respecter of persons” (Acts 10:34) and neither should we be.